Ashley Graham Returns For Her Second Sports Illustrated Swimsuit Shoot

-Last year, Ashley Graham made headlines as the first size 16 to ever grace a Sports Illustrated swimsuit edition cover, launching a high profile modeling career that has included Vogue covers and her own plus size Barbie doll.
+Last year, Ashley Graham made headlines as the first size 16 to ever grace a Sports Illustrated swimsuit edition cover, launching a high-profile modeling career that has included Vogue covers and her own plus-size Barbie doll.
 Now, Graham is again going to be a featured swimsuit model for Sports Illustrated, proving that once was not enough.
 Sharing news of the recent swimsuit shoot, Ashley talks about the past year and what she has planned for the future, as well as her experience in modeling for Sports Illustrated for a second time.

 Ashley Graham Is Once Again Bearing Her Bikini-Clad Body For Sports Illustrated

-Ms. Graham has said that her first Sports Illustrated photo shoot changed her life, so, as People reports, it seemed like a no brainer for Ashley to again join the ranks of fashion’s hottest models in filling up Sports Illustrated‘s latest swimsuit edition.
+Ms. Graham has said that her first Sports Illustrated photo shoot changed her life, so, as People reports, it seemed like a no-brainer for Ashley to again join the ranks of fashion’s hottest models in filling up Sports Illustrated’s latest swimsuit edition.
 If Graham had expected a repeat of last year’s shoot, she was pleasantly surprised.
 The model and fashion designer says this year’s photos are more “high end” and compared the experience to her recent shoots with Vogue.

-Ashley describes this year’s swimsuit photos as sexy with an editorial edge, but she’s quick to add that working with a new and renowned photographer has added to the high quality images.
+Ashley describes this year’s swimsuit photos as sexy with an editorial edge, but she’s quick to add that working with a new and renowned photographer has added to the high-quality images.

 “I’ve never shot with Yu Tsai before, he is so charismatic and what I really like about Yu Tsai is he lets me be me,” says Graham.